S0f1eM/S0f1eM/README.md

 🌱 After React Native, I want to go deeper in Node with React and give a try to Typescript...

-#### ⚠️ I'm currently searching for a full remote job to collaborate with an international team to grow with passionates people.
+#### ⚠️ I'm currently searching for a remote job to collaborate with an international team to grow with passionates people.

 ![compassionate-coding](/S0f1eM/S0f1eM/blob/master/compassionate.jpeg)